Super1Windcloud/mcp-market/neteasecloud-mcp/README.md

 - Global hotkey tooling has been removed; playback control now relies on URL scheme launches only.
+- Selenium-based tools now include `pause_playback`, which toggles playback using the same ChromeDriver session as the daily recommendation helpers.
 - Window minimisation support has been removed; tools still launch NetEase but they no longer attempt to minimise the client window automatically.
 - Selenium automation requires ChromeDriver compatible with the local Chrome